taisuke-j/easing-animation-frames/README.md

 Duration is set to be 4,000 milliseconds by default, which you can change.
 Once the animation starts, the callback function (template) receives the progress value (from 0 to 1) that you can use to render the animation.
 The example above uses `(progress * 75)`% for the width of the bar, based on the time passed.

-`npm start` to see the example (Node v10.15.1+).

 The template function also provides `stop` and `resume` functions, if you want to stop the animation before it completes and resume it.

-[React Easing Animation](https://github.com/taisuke-j/react-easing-animation) is a React HOC implementation of this library.

 ## Browser Support
 It uses `requestAnimationFrame`, which should be supported for [most of the modern browsers](https://caniuse.com/#feat=requestanimationframe).